lilkimchi/media-metrics-YouTube-analyzer/README.md

 ### Question
 What makes a program a success?

-To go beyond just the number of views, be a broadcast company that goes beyond broadcasting and listen to what your viewers are saying.
+A broadcast company can set itself apart by listening to what your viewers are saying.
 Machine learning can add value to improve content and uncover viewer sentiment.
 Natural language processing reveals positive, negative, or neutral attributes.

 ## Installation and Requirements
 You need the YouTube API key for this (I don't include mine)<br/>